WBOY

 West Virginia

-Gov. Justice orders flags to be flown at half-staff in honor of WV National Guardsman killed in parachuting accident

-President Trump weighs in on West Virginia education reform
+Trump expected in West Virginia for private fundraiser

 More West Virginia News